christophergandrud/cv/cv_web/Gandrud_cv_web.md

     + Write up on the [Monkey Cage](http://www.washingtonpost.com/blogs/monkey-cage/wp/2015/01/28/the-fed-cant-accurately-forecast-inflation-heres-why-this-may-hurt-democrats/).

-- Letting German Banks Fail: Federalism and decisions to save troubled banks.
-With Sahil Deo, Christian Franz, and Mark Hallerberg.
-Forthcoming at *Politische Vierteljahresschrift* (PVS).

 - `simPH`: An R Package for Illustrating Estimates from Cox Proportional Hazard Models Including for Interactive and Nonlinear Effects.
 Forthcoming in the *Journal of Statistical Software*.